BabarHussain786/riscv-gemm-optimization/readme.txt

 ---

-## 📜 License

-This project is licensed under the [Creative Commons CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/).
-You are free to share and adapt with proper attribution.

----

 ## 🙏 Acknowledgments

 Special thanks to the **ISIS Lab** and the **University of Salerno – HPC Course** for providing hardware access and academic support.